spring-projects/spring-integration-aws/README.md

 These dependencies are optional in the project:

+* `io.awspring.cloud:spring-cloud-aws-sns` - for SNS channel adapters
-* `io.awspring.cloud:spring-cloud-aws-messaging` - for SQS and SNS channel adapters
+* `io.awspring.cloud:spring-cloud-aws-sqs` - for SQS channel adapters
+* `io.awspring.cloud:spring-cloud-aws-s3` - for S3 channel adapters
 * `org.springframework.integration:spring-integration-file` - for S3 channel adapters
 * `org.springframework.integration:spring-integration-http` - for SNS inbound channel adapter
-* `com.amazonaws:aws-java-sdk-kinesis` - for Kinesis channel adapters
+* `software.amazon.awssdk:kinesis` - for Kinesis channel adapters
-* `com.amazonaws:amazon-kinesis-client` - for KCL-based inbound channel adapter
+* `software.amazon.kinesis:amazon-kinesis-client` - for KCL-based inbound channel adapter
 * `com.amazonaws:amazon-kinesis-producer` - for KPL-based `MessageHandler`
-* `com.amazonaws:aws-java-sdk-dynamodb` - for `DynamoDbMetadataStore` and `DynamoDbLockRegistry`
+* `software.amazon.awssdk:dynamodb` - for `DynamoDbMetadataStore` and `DynamoDbLockRegistry`
+* `software.amazon.awssdk:s3-transfer-manager` - for `S3MessageHandler`

 Consider to include an appropriate dependency into your project when you use particular component from this project.